csully245/CUOS-GUI/README.md

 Top-level module: Data_Acquisition_and_Display

-Imports sub-interfaces from modules with class UI descending from tk.Frame or tk.LabelFrame
+Imports sub-interfaces from modules with class UI descending from tk.Frame, tk.LabelFrame, or tk.Menu